ryanatkn/corpus-activity-streams/README.md

 [the ActivityStreams website](https://www.w3.org/TR/activitystreams-vocabulary/) and [the w3c OWL spec](https://github.com/w3c/activitystreams/blob/master/vocabulary/activitystreams2.owl).

-The data also includes `Entity`, a term used only informally in [the ActivityStreams spec](https://www.w3.org/TR/activitystreams-vocabulary/).
+The data also includes `Item`, a term not used in
+[the ActivityStreams spec](https://www.w3.org/TR/activitystreams-vocabulary/).
+The spec refers to "entity" informally, and `item` is the same concept.
 The properties are inferred from what `Object` and `Link` share.
 For a spec-compliant dataset,
 I recommend [go-fed/activity](https://github.com/go-fed/activity) and its